SundayWindy/FlaskRestful/README.md

     "error_msg": "success"
 }
 ```
-* **Some thing you should aware**:
+* **Something you should be aware of**:
-* Basically,we don't directly return json data in our handler function，instead we return object.
+* Basically, we don't directly return JSON data in our handler function, instead we return an object.
-* So before return to frontend we should marshal our object to json format.
+* So before return to frontend we should marshal our object to JSON format.
-* In flask,you can use **jsonify** function to do this,to transfer costumed data to json，you can rewrite **json.JSONEncoder** function.
+* In flask, you can use **jsonify** function to do this, to transfer customized data to JSON, you can rewrite **json.JSONEncoder** function.
 * In this project, the json.JSONEncoder is rewrite as:

 ```py